John R. Sommerfeldt

-John R. Sommerfeldt (born February 4, 1933, in Detroit) is an American university professor, medievalist and scholar of Cistercian Studies.
+John R. Sommerfeldt (February 4, 1933 – December 4, 2023) was an American university professor, medievalist and scholar of Cistercian Studies.

 Life and work

+He was born in Detroit, Michigan.
 As a young man, John Robert Sommerfeldt wanted to become a monk at the Trappist Abbey of Gethsemani, but left because of poor health.
 He enrolled at the University of Michigan in Ann Arbor in 1951 and received all his degrees there, culminating with the doctorate in 1960.
 His dissertation was on Consistency of Thought in the Works of Bernard of Clairvaux.
-A Study of Mystical Leadership in the twelfth century (a version of which was published as „The Epistemological value of Mysticism in the Thought of Bernard of Clairvaux" in: Studies in Medieval Culture, Kalamazoo 1964).
+A Study of Mystical Leadership in the Twelfth Century.
+A version of it was published as „The Epistemological value of Mysticism in the Thought of Bernard of Clairvaux" in: Studies in Medieval Culture (Kalamazoo 1964).